sequra/magento2-core/README.md

 This will start a Magento 2 instance with the seQura module installed.
 You can access the admin panel at `http://localhost:8018/admin` with the credentials `admin`/`password123`.

+Once installed you could start/stop the magento instance with `docker compose up` and `docker compose down` commands.

 ### Customizing the environment
 You could create you own .env file to customize the environment.
 You can copy the .env.example file and modify the values as needed.